-Step 7: Tap or Click on View Advance Settings.
+Step 7: Tap or Click on View Advanced Settings.

-Welcome to the Advance Settings menu within Microsoft Edge.
+Welcome to the Advanced Settings menu within Microsoft Edge.
 From here you can change many settings of the browser, including the default search engine.

 Step 8: Now, scroll down towards the bottom of the Settings.
 You’ll notice a field named “Search in the address bar with”.